 This option can control up to eight drives.

-The required UCSC-CABLE1 cable kit has two mini-SAS cables.
+The required UCSC-CABLE2 cable kit has four cables.
 Cable 1 controls drives 1-4 and cable 2 controls drives 5-8.
+(With this embedded RAID option, only two of the four cables in the kit are used.)